The Greatest NBA Players Of All Time -- Ranked, 50-1

 Championships: 0

-The greatest passer in NBA history by a mile, John Stockton could have been a 20-point scorer but chose to distribute the ball to his teammates instead, whether it was Karl Malone or any of their supporting cast.
+The greatest passer in NBA history by a mile, John Stockton could have been a 20-point scorer but chose to distribute the ball to his teammates instead, predominately to Karl Malone.

 His 15,806 career assists is 3,715 more than second-placer Jason Kidd’s total.
-Stockton is also the NBA’s career leader in steals (3,265) and one of the most durable players in the game playing all 82 games of a season 16 times in his illustrious 19-year career.
+Stockton is also the NBA’s career leader in steals (3,265) and one of the most durable players in the game, playing all 82 games of a season 16 times in his illustrious 19-year career.

 Career Averages: 20.7 points, 7.5 rebounds, 2.4 assists